PieterjanRobbe/GaussianRandomFields.jl/docs/src/tutorial.md

 !!! warning

-    Don't forget to import GaussianRandomFields before running the examples below
+    Don't forget to import `GaussianRandomFields` and `Plots` before running the examples below:
     ```julia
     using GaussianRandomFields
+    using Plots
     ```

 ## Table of Contents